 So my first impression with Toa was: “Really?!
 I have to romance this clumsy nerd, seriously, game?”.
 Then I started playing his route just to get it over with and oh my goodness!
-I did not expected the sudden turn of events!
+I did not expect the sudden turn of events!

-As I’ve probably mentioned repeatedly on my previous reviews… I absolutely love it when a game catches you off guard, and this route takes the cake!
+As I’ve probably mentioned repeatedly in my previous reviews… I absolutely love it when a game catches you off guard, and this route takes the cake!
 I was left speechless.
 I couldn’t talk more about his story without going into spoiler territory so I’ll leave it at this: Toa was such a great character and he deserves all the love in the world!
 Best boy (imo), one that’s definitely unforgettable.

 - Neat freak!

 - Best Doctor